jdrestre/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3-print_alphabt.py | 3.
 When I was having that alphabet soup, I never thought that it would pay off: Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 Print all the letters except q and e
 4-print_hexa.py | 4.
 Hexadecimal printing: Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal 5-print_comb2.py | 5.
 00...99: Write a program that prints numbers from 0 to 99.
+6-print_comb3.py | 6.
+Inventing is a combination of brains and materials.
+The more brains you use, the less material you need: Write a program that prints all possible different combinations of two digits